Advance-Technologies-Foundation/repository/README.md

 ### Direct connection setup

 To set up direct connection, add a property of a model type to the model and mark it with the **LookupProperty** attribute (*ATF.Repository.Attributes.LookupProperty*).
+For dirrect connection, we should always use key word *virtual*;

 ##### Example: